-Native to the eastern two-thirds of N. America, Polygonatum biflorum var.
+Native to the eastern two-thirds of North America, Polygonatum biflorum var.
 Commutatum is usually found growing in deciduous woodlands, edges of shady seeps and along overgrown fence lines.

 Polygonatum biflorum var.
 Commutatum prefers light shade to partial sun and moist to slightly dry loamy soil.
-It is very tolerant of less than ideal conditions.
+It is very tolerant of less than ideal conditions, including fairly deep shade.